aridjayarecipes/cutesrecipes.web.app/content/post/2292-steps-to-prepare-favorite-simple-black-bean-brownie.md

 1. Pour batter into prepared pan.
 Bake at 350 for 30 min or until an inserted toothpick comes out clean.
 Cool completely on wire rack.

-Who'd ever think of using black beans in brownies?
+Who&#39;d ever think of using black beans in brownies?
 My hubby and I are both watching our weight, and since we both love to eat sweets, I was looking for a healthier brownie recipe.
 These simple black bean brownies will be ready for tasting in less than an hour!
-Let's go into detail … Add all of the ingredients to the blender.
+Let&#39;s go into detail … Add all of the ingredients to the blender.
 Coconut oil works great for greasing the pan/dish.

 So that is going to wrap this up with this exceptional food simple black bean brownie recipe.
 Thank you very much for your time.
 I am sure that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!